WatchOS: watchOS 8

 Apple announced watchOS 8 at the 2021 Worldwide Developers Conference on June 7, 2021.
 Apple Watch models supporting watchOS 7 can also support watchOS 8.
 However, like watchOS 7, watchOS 8 has limited support on Apple Watch Series 3.
 It is also the last version of watchOS to be supported on Apple Watch models with 32-bit processors.

 watchOS 9

 Apple announced watchOS 9 at the 2022 Worldwide Developers Conference on June 6, 2022.
-With this release, Apple dropped support for Apple Watch Series 3, making it the first version of watchOS to run exclusively on Apple Watch models with 64-bit processors.
+With this release, Apple dropped support for the Apple Watch Series 3, which was the last Apple Watch model with a 32-bit processor, making watchOS 9 the first version of watchOS to run exclusively on Apple Watch models with 64-bit processors.